alihashemi19985/Deploy-ML-Model-Docker/README.md

 # Description

-In this project, a machine learning model is trained first, then it will be deployed on the docker.
+In this project, a machine learning model is first trained, then it will be deployed on the docker.